Snoek421/Student-database-website/README.md

 Requires a local SQL server to work.

-Steps to run in VS2022:
+### Steps to run in VS2022:
-1. Make sure server connection string in appsettings.json points towards your local SQL server (localhost\\\SQLEXPRESS, can be changed to fit your server connection)
+1. Make sure server connection string in appsettings.json points towards your local SQL server (by default the value is `localhost\\SQLEXPRESS`, but it can be changed to fit your server connection)
-2. Open package manager console and run Database-Update
+2. Open PowerShell terminal in the `Assignment 1` directory, run `dotnet restore`, and then run `dotnet ef database update`.
+If this fails, make sure that the EF core packages have been installed and restored, and ensure that the entity framework core tools package is installed globally if necessary.
+3. Ensure the command runs successfully and the database is created correctly in your database.
-3. Debug/Run without debugging to open web browser and connect to locally hosted server.
+4. Debug/Run without debugging to open web browser and connect to locally hosted server.

+### Other notes:
+1. Make sure your SQL server or service is running and configured correctly to allow the project's connection.
+2. If using a different database, you may need to add other nuget packages.
+This was built using Microsoft SQL Server running locally on the development machine.

 ## License Choice